 Within the new instructions there is no mention of the maximum eccentricity of 215mm.
 All measurements are taken from the end of the bendable and over sized tongue, “If” this was a correct method of measuring eccentric loads it is actually safer to support a 100mm cavity wall which is not permitted than supporting a 50mm cavity wall which is permitted, as the measurement from the centre line of the Acrow prop to the centre line of the wall is 25mm less eccentric.

 The majority of tasks require far more fitting work space than the Strongboy can give when still maintaining the maximum 340kg safe working load and when not dangerously removing the opening down to the full finished level without the permanent support being fitted as this increases the risk of collapse through accidental removal of loaded Acrow props during the demolition of the masonry.
 To reduce the risk of minor and major collapse only a few courses of masonry should be carefully removed to allow for the safe fitting of the permanent support.
 Once the permanent support is in the final position and cured, then the rest of the opening can be removed down to the full finished depth.

-To change the rules and instructions of a product can not be lawful when it dangerously reduces the S.W.L to an unknown quantity and also endorses further misuse of which creates a higher risk of collapse during masonry alterations.
+To change rules and instructions of a product can not be lawful when they dangerously reduce the S.W.L to an unknown quantity and also endorses further misuse of which creates a higher risk of collapse during masonry alterations.